creditkey/docs/prequalification-api.md

 Positive Response

 ```
 {:status=>:pass, :msg=>"CompanyName is pre-approved for up to $6,000.00 with Credit Key.
 0% for 30 days, as low as 1% per month for longer terms.
 Pay over time with easy monthly terms, no hidden fees.
-Checking your rate will not affect your credit. <a href=\"https://www.creditkey.com/app/apply/{merchant-slug}\">Click to Apply Now</a>", :estimated_tcl=>6000, :estimated_rate=>1}
+Checking your rate will not affect your credit. <a href=\"https://www.creditkey.com/app/apply/{merchant-slug}\">Click to Apply Now</a>", :estimated_tcl=>6000, :estimated_rate=>1, notification_endpoint: "https://www.creditkey.com/api/prequalification/5f0df294e817b366ba7c7124"}
 ```

+Optional: You can POST to the notification_endpoint to send an email notification to the borrower.
+Details below.

 Negative Response - fico failure
 ```